basecamp/handbook/orgchart.md

 ### Programming

-The programming group is lead by **David Heinemeier Hansson** and consists of four teams:
+The programming group is led by **David Heinemeier Hansson** and consists of four teams:

 #### Core Product